TugboatQA/docs/content/administer-tugboat-crew/change-permissions.md

 4. In the {{% ui-text %}}Manage Users{{% /ui-text %}} section, look for the user whose permissions you want to change, and select the appropriate [user type](../user-admin/) from the {{% ui-text %}}Access{{% /ui-text %}} drop-down.

-{{% notice info %}} You can't downgrade an [Owner user's permissions](../user-admin/#owner-permissions) without first [giving another user Owner permissions](../change-permissions/).
-Only Owner users can give or remove Owner user permissions.{{% /notice %}}
+{{% notice info %}} There must always be an [Owner user](../user-admin/#owner-permissions) for a Tugboat project.
+Only Owner users can give or remove Owner user permissions.
+In order to downgrade or remove an Owner user, a second user must have Owner user permissions, and then the second Owner user can make changes to the first Owner user's permissions.{{% /notice %}}

 {{%expand "Visual Walkthrough" %}}